Run large bulkloads efficiently with Teradata Parallel Transporter (TPT)

 Summary

-This how-to demonstrated how to ingest large amounts of data into Vantage.
-We loaded hundreds of thousands or records into Vantage in a couple of seconds using TPT
+This how-to demonstrated how to ingest large amounts of data into Teradata.
+We loaded hundreds of thousands or records in a couple of seconds using TPT.